wesselb/wesselb.github.io/_posts/2020-11-07-julia-learning-circle-meeting-1.md

 ## Just-in-Time Compilation

-The first time a method is ran, it will [just-in-time](https://en.wikipedia.org/wiki/Just-in-time_compilation) be compiled.
+The first time a method is run, it will [just-in-time](https://en.wikipedia.org/wiki/Just-in-time_compilation) (JIT) be compiled.
 The compilation time can be measured with `@time`.

 ```julia